 Time magazine named Mr. Gelb a 2008 honoree of the Time 100 list of the world’s most influential people.
 In 2010, France honored him as an Officier dans l’Ordre des Arts et des Lettres, and in 2012, he received the Diplomacy Award of the Foreign Policy Association.
 In 2013, he received the Sanford Prize from the Yale School of Music and was named Chevalier de la Légion d’honneur by the French President.

-Mr. Gelb is the son of the late Arthur Gelb, former managing editor of the New York Times, and writer Barbara Gelb.
+Mr. Gelb is the son of the late Arthur Gelb, former managing editor of the New York Times, and the late writer Barbara Gelb.
 He is married to conductor Keri-Lynn Wilson and has two sons.